hnryjmes/100-days-of-code/README.md

 1. DAY 35.
 Modelling the request/response cycle for bookmark manager.
 Getting used to UML-style modelling which is pretty fun but a little bit fiddly... #100DaysOfCode

+1. DAY 36.
+Working on some CSS for my twitter clone; writing log in, log out, and sign up methods. #100DaysOfCode

 1.